Eric Rubinstein

 BIOGRAPHY

-Dr. Eric Rubinstein is Director of Choral Activities and Assistant Professor of Music at Nazareth University, where he directs the Chamber Singers and Treble Choir, and teaches additional coursework in conducting and music education.
+Dr. Eric Rubinstein is Director of Choral Activities and Associate Director of the School of Music at Nazareth University, where he directs the Chamber Singers, teaches coursework in conducting and music education, and oversees the Choral Area.
+Additionally, he serves as the Artistic Director and conductor of Concentus Women’s Chorus, an intergenerational community-arts treble choir based in Western New York.
 Prior to his appointment at Nazareth, Dr. Rubinstein served as Assistant Professor of Choral Music Education at the Aaron Copland School of Music, Queens College (CUNY).

-As a secondary school choral director, Dr. Rubinstein amassed a decade of high school teaching in Monticello and Westhampton Beach, NY, where he concurrently served on the music education faculty at CUNY Brooklyn College.
-Under his direction, the choirs were honored to perform at Carnegie Hall, Chautauqua Institute, and abroad, and were featured at the 2015 NY-ACDA Conference at the Eastman School of Music.
-Dr. Rubinstein has also served on the artistic faculty for the New York State Summer School of the Arts, and remains active as a guest conductor, clinician, and adjudicator for various choral festivals and conferences.
+Prior to doctoral studies, Dr. Rubinstein amassed a decade of high school teaching in Monticello and Westhampton Beach, NY, where he concurrently served on the music education faculty at CUNY Brooklyn College.
+Dr. Rubinstein was also on the artistic faculty at the New York State Summer School of the Arts, and remains active as a guest conductor, clinician, and adjudicator for various honor choirs and choral festivals.

-Dr. Rubinstein is a member of NAfME and ACDA, where he also serves as a New York- ACDA Repertoire & Resources co-chair for LGBTQIA+ Choral Music.
-He holds Choral Conducting and Music Education degrees from Louisiana State University (D.M.A), Michigan State University (M.M.), and SUNY Fredonia (B.M.).
+Dr. Rubinstein is a current member of NAfME, CMS, and ACDA, where he serves as the New York- ACDA Repertoire & Resources chair for Collegiate Choral Music.
+He holds a D.M.A in Choral Conducting from Louisiana State University, a M.M. in Choral Conducting from Michigan State University, and a B.M. in Music Education from the State University of New York at Fredonia.

 School of Music Responsibilities